Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ###### Fig 12: The deployment workflow explained by DeepVariant open-source github Readme. [(22)](#References)

 The deployment of the model can be done easily by following the pipeline shown above.
 Input: BAM file, output: VCF.
-Google Brain Team reccomends running DeepVariant Docker container.
+Google Brain Team recommends running DeepVariant Docker container.
 Let's explore what kind of inputs go into the command to run DeepVariant:
 ```sudo docker run \
   -v "${INPUT_DIR}":"/input" \
   -v "${OUTPUT_DIR}:/output" \